Here, I’ll share how I handled my first and subsequent paid personal training sessions.

 - How did they feel after training?

-- Are they implementing the changes you suggested when they are away from the gym?
+- Are they implementing the suggested changes when they are away from the gym?

 - What are they finding to be a struggle, if anything?

-There are plenty of things you can ask, just keep track of all the information they give you.
+You can ask plenty of things and keep track of all the information they give you.

-Finally, you must also keep track of the exercises that formed part of the session as well as what’s coming up the next time you meet with the client.
+Finally, you must also keep track of the exercises that formed part of the session and what’s coming up the next time you meet with the client.

-So if you are taking all these notes and producing workout schedules, you are going to have to keep all that information neat, tidy, and in one place.
+So if you are taking all these notes and producing workout schedules, you must keep all that information neat, tidy, and in one place.

 That’s especially true as your client list grows.

-The easiest way to keep everything in one place is to make use of a filing cabinet with client binders alphabetically arranged.
+The easiest way to keep everything in one place is to use a filing cabinet with client binders alphabetically arranged.

 What about personal trainer software?

-Thanks to smartphones, there are plenty of softwares and apps out there that are tailor-made for personal trainers and their clients to plan and enhance their workout experience.
+Thanks to smartphones, plenty of software and apps are tailor-made for personal trainers and their clients to plan and enhance their workout experience.

 Let’s look at a variety of options that you could consider.